 If you’re considering how to manage contractors in this digital age, your first step is to confirm your contingent workforce challenges, health and safety obligations and wider-related business needs.

 Deloitte Insights encapsulates today’s market with ‘Cloud Hits the Enterprise’:

-Cloud-based SaaS (software as a service) platforms are in abundance and flexible workplaces are now the norm.
-You will need to do your research to find a solution that meets your individualised needs and discern what offering will best meet your needs.
+Cloud-based SaaS platforms are in abundance and flexible workplaces are now the norm.
+You will need to do your research to find a solution that meets your individualised needs and discern what offering will best meet them.
 Whether a solution is good or not will depend on how it meets the intended business requirements in real time and how well it is adopted across the business.
 The user experience should offer easy navigation and be intuitive (e.g. notifications, reporting) to become embedded as a day-to-day management tool.
 Other key essentials to factor in are the security and protection of information and anytime accessibility across devices, including mobile.

-Organisations that have taken the leap to a cloud based solution have quickly discovered the benefits of digital transformation in their daily operations, thus streamlining the way they deal with clients, suppliers and stakeholders.
-Far from being complicated and with the misconception an online solution is only for enterprise organisations, users have experienced ease of use and intuitive reporting that far exceeds the complexity and unwieldiness of a spreadsheet set up.
+Organisations that have taken the leap to a cloud based solution have quickly discovered the benefits of digital transformation in their daily operations, streamlining the way they deal with clients, suppliers and stakeholders.
+Upon learning how to manage contractors digitally, users confirm it is far from complicated.
+Noting the misconception that an online solution is only for enterprise organisations, users have experienced ease of use and intuitive reporting that far exceeds the complexity and unwieldiness of a spreadsheet set up.

 - Invite suppliers and employees to connect, access and complete onboarding requirements before they have started the job.

 - Capture information and evidence by defining specific work requirements for suppliers, contractors and employees.

 - Induct and train individuals prior to work commencement with access to a repository of compliance and related professional development.